SCOPE OF THIS CHAPTER

-Where the assessment identifies that the young carer is suffering or likely to suffer significant harm, Pan Lancashire Policy and Procedures for Safeguarding Children must be followed immediately.
+Where the assessment identifies that the young carer is suffering or likely to suffer significant harm, Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP) Procedures must be followed immediately.

 Sections 63 - 64 of the Care Act 2014 introduced duties towards young carers making the transition to adulthood.
 The Act requires local authorities to seek the agreement of the young carer to undertake an assessment if they are likely to have needs for support when they reach eighteen, and if the timing of the assessment offers 'significant benefit'.

 The timing of any assessment should be discussed with the young carer and their family.
 Much of the information necessary to complete a transition assessment may have already been collected as part of the Young Carer's Needs Assessment.Transition assessments for young carers must also specifically consider whether the carer is able to care now and whether they are prepared and willing to continue to be a carer after they reach adulthood at eighteen.

 The Lives of Young Carers in England Research Brief (DfE, 2016)

 The Lives of Young Carers in England - Research Report Survey with Young Carers (DfE, 2017)